mlrcbsousa/mlrcbsousa.github.io/_posts/2020-05-21-karatsuba-algorithm.md

 end
 ```

 I like to use the helpers in [RSpec](https://rspec.info/), things like the `subject` and `let` blocks and the `described_class` method.
-Since the implementation method is defined on the `main` **Object** class session above it I used the `self.class` at the top, but otherwise nothing fancy just a regular spec.
+Since the implementation method is defined on the `main` **Object** class session above it I used the `self.class` as the first argument to the first describe block, but otherwise nothing fancy just a regular spec.

 #### First Implementation

 So to start me off on the actual implementation I decided to code up the steps for one loop, so going through them once without taking **recursion** into consideration.
-This naively made me think of some assumptions we would have to make, however they quickly become obsolete once I got to the recursion part.
+This naively made me think of some assumptions I would have to make, however they quickly become obsolete once I got to the recursion part.

 > **Naive Assumptions**
 > - both `x` and `y` have the same length `n`
 > - the length `n` is a power of 2

-The second assumption would allow me to assume the length to always be divisible by 2.
-Ironically this thinking would become once again useful towards the end of this exercise, after briefly assuming it to be wrong.
+The second assumption would allow me to assume the length to always be divisible by 2. **Ironically** this thinking would become once again useful towards the end of this exercise, after briefly assuming it to be wrong.

 So here was roughly my code for the one loop going through each of the algorithm steps described above.